loganstellway/docker-php/README.md

   - `7.1-fpm-alpine-magento2-full`

 ## Initializing Scripts
-When a container is started for the first time, the entrypoint script will execute `.sh` mounted to the `/docker-entrypoint-initphp.d` directory.
+When a container is started for the first time, the entrypoint script will execute `.sh` files mounted to the `/docker-entrypoint-initphp.d` directory.

 >docker run --name composer -v /my/own/scripts/:/docker-entrypoint-initphp.d/ -d lstellway/php:7.0-magento2-full